On the convergence of arithmetic orbifolds: Finite--volume orbifolds and Benjamini--Schramm convergence

 \begin{proof}[Proof of Proposition \ref{criter}] For each $n$ fix a monodromy $\Gamma_n$ for $\pi_1(M_n)$ and let $\mu$ be any limit point of a subsequence of $\mu_{\Gamma_n}$.
 We will prove that $\mu$-random subgroups do not contain hyperbolic elements, from which it follows by the generalization of Borel's density theorem to IRS \cite[Theorem 2.6]{7S} (see Lemma \ref{cor_borel} above) that we must have $\mu=\delta_{\Id}$.

-Let $g_0\in G_\infty$ be any hyperbolic isometry, let $U$ be a relatively compact, open neighbourhood of $g_0$ in $G$ which contains only hyperbolic elements, and let $W_U\subset\sub_{G_\infty}$ be the set of closed subgroups of $G_\infty$ which contain at least one element in $U$; then $W_U$ is open in the Chabauty topology.
+Let $g_0\in G_\infty$ be any hyperbolic isometry, let $U$ be a relatively compact, open neighbourhood of $g_0$ in $G_\infty$ which contains only hyperbolic elements, and let $W_U\subset\sub_{G_\infty}$ be the set of closed subgroups of $G_\infty$ which contain at least one element in $U$; then $W_U$ is open in the Chabauty topology.
 We will see that for any $U$ as above we have

-whence it follows (since the characteristic function of $W_U$ is $L^1$-approximable by continuous compactly supported functions) that for any $\mu$ as above we must have $\mu(W_U)=0$ for all $U$, which finally yields the claim that a $\mu$-random subgroup does not contain hyperbolic elements.
+whence it follows by a standard argument that for any $\mu$ as above we must have $\mu(W_U)=0$ for all $U$, which finally yields the claim that a $\mu$-random subgroup does not contain hyperbolic elements.

 To prove \eqref{no_hyp_lim} it suffices to show that there is a $R>0$ depending on $U$ such that $\mu_{\Gamma_n}(W_U)\ll (\vol M_n)^{-1}N_R(M_n)$, which we will now do.
 Let $x_0$ be the fixed point of $K_\infty$ in $X$ and